crazoter/kaguya-sama-sqlite3/README.md

 Directories & Files
 ---
+* **backup**: A copy of the database but completely empty
 * **chapters**: Downloaded chapters from [guya.moe](https://guya.moe/read/manga/Kaguya-Wants-To-Be-Confessed-To/) in zip format.
 Note that the contents of this folder is ignored by .git-ignore.
 Potentially used for reading and auditing, but KIV.
 * **data**: Contains the sqlite3 database and other database related scripts & images.
     * **kaguya_data.db**:  SQLite3 file containing currently stored information on the manga series.
     * **kaguya_data.sqbpro**: [DB Browser for SQLite](https://sqlitebrowser.org/) project file
     * **schema.pdf**: Diagram of the database schema
     * **gen_diagram_helper.cmd**: Helper windows command script to generate schema.pdf using SchemaCrawler
 * **data_entry**: Contains python code for local data_entry.
+The code is general purpose enough to support various schemas.
 A online version of this is not planned, but the code is sufficiently modularized to support such endeavours.

     * **gui<span>.py**: GUI w/ Tkinter to add new entries into the SQLite3 file
      * **sqlite3_wrapper<span>.py**: Wrapper for SQLite3 commands to the database
      * **data_entry<span>.py**: Main python script for the data_entry program, serves as the controller
+     * **schema<span>.py**: Definitions for the database schema

 Other tools used
 ---